nondejus/AwesomeUnityCommunity/README.md

 * [VilarVRC](https://github.com/Vilar24/VilarVRC) - Vilar's Shaders for VRChat.-
 * [Dual Quaternion Skinning for Unity](https://github.com/ConstantineRudenko/DQ-skinning-for-Unity)
 * [UnityGPUNoise](https://github.com/GlitchEnzo/UnityGPUNoise) - A set of shaders to help perform various Noise functions on the GPU.
+* [JourneySand](https://github.com/AtwoodDeng/JourneySand) - An Unity project to reproduce the sand rendering in Journey's style.

 ### Skyboxes <a name="skyboxes"></a>